ludepo/TSE-Python-Project/README.md

 The second Code file, "Customer.py", creates the different classes of objects that are needed in the simulation.
 It creates the different types of customers with given attributes, the food and drinks objects and the purchase object.
+It also defines the functions that will generate a list of customer and assign a specific purchase to each customer, based on the probabilities obtained previously.

-Finally, the "simulation.py" Code regroups functions that allows to create a five year span of customers' purchases.
+Finally, the "Simulation.py" allows to obtain a 5 years span of customer based on the class and functions created previously.

 Please run the Codes in the following order: Exploratory.py, Customer.py and Simulation.py.